zedapp/manual/cursors.md

 Zed does not have a find and replace feature.
-It doesn't need it, the Zed way of doing it is searching for an instance of the string (or selecting it), then adding cursors on other instances using `Ctrl-Alt-Right` and `Ctrl-Alt-Left`, and then simply typing the replacement.
+It doesn't need it, the Zed way of doing it is searching for an instance of the string (or selecting it), then adding cursors on other instances using `Cursor:Multiple:Add At Previous Instance Of Identifier` and `Cursor:Multiple:Add At Next Instance Of Identifier`, and then simply typing the replacement.